fkyros/fdf/README.md

 ## how to draw

-mlx is a bit hard to comprehend, but only the math aside is another story. let me introduce you to concepts and vocabulary I came across during the realization of this project in order to succeed in it (or at least ty it)
+mlx is a bit hard to comprehend, but only the math aside is another story. let me introduce you to concepts and vocabulary I came across during the realization of this project in order to succeed in it (or at least try it)

 - rasterisation: taking an image described in vectors and convert it into a series of pixels which, when displayed together look, create the image which was represented via shapes